reddeupenn/Project3-CUDA-Path-Tracer/README.md

 * Soft reflections
-    WHen using a uniform distribution function, one can achieve soft reflections and refractions Here's a reflection and refraction test
+    When using a uniform distribution function, one can achieve soft reflections and refractions Here's a reflection and refraction test
     Once we check for surface penetration and apply our fresnel function we get this:
     * ![reflectionsbad](./img/softreflections1.png)